e-motta/ai-agents-v2/k8s/README.md

 # Kubernetes Manifests

-This directory contains the essential Kubernetes manifests needed to deploy the CloudWalk application.
+This directory contains the essential Kubernetes manifests needed to deploy the AI Agents application.

 ## Prerequisites